 Not only does email have the largest user base overall, but it also has the largest user base of any age group.

-Additionally, these email-first individuals tend to be more task-oriented online than the people who start their day on Facebook or Twitter.
-In other words, they are more likely to approach online interactions with the goal of finding deals, promotions, or new product information.
+Additionally, these email-first individuals are said to be more task-oriented online than the people who start their day on Facebook, Instagram, or Twitter.
+In other words, they are more likely to approach online interactions with specific goals in mind, like finding deals, promotions, or new product information.

-It turns out that 77% of consumers prefer email over social media for permission-based promotional messages.
+It turns out that 60% of consumers subscribe to a brand’s email list to receive promotional messages compared to 20% of consumers who will follow brands on social media to get deals.
 That’s great news for email marketers!

 Which Drives More Sales: Email or Social Media?

 We know that 60% of consumers sign up for brand emails with the expectation of getting promotional emails in their inbox, but the same can’t be said for the 20% of folks who follow brands on social media.